 Green peppers also have anti-inflammatory properties, helping with weight management and cardiovascular health.
-It can help manage cholesterol levels by lowering LDL (low density lipoprotein) and triglyceride levels while simultaneously increasing the body’s HDL (high density lipoprotein).
-Additionally, it contains capsaicinoids, compounds that aid in burning fat and boosting metabolism (3).
+Its fiber can help manage cholesterol levels by lowering LDL (low-density lipoprotein) and triglyceride levels while simultaneously increasing the body’s HDL (high-density lipoprotein).

 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!